 Poor oral health can affect your quality of life.
 Oral health problems such as pain, gum bleeding and missing teeth, can all affect your physical, social and physiological well-being, and subsequently your quality of life.

-Have your mouth clean (Home daily Oral Care):
+Have your mouth cleaned (Home daily Oral Care):

 Schedule regular dental appointments for routine checkups:

-PHCC Dentistry provide Oral and dental health care throughout pregnancy which is essential and safe.
-Improving oral health during pregnancy is a key to overall health and well-being, not only for expectant mothers but also for their babies.
-Scientific evidence found links between periodontal problems and complications in pregnancy such as preeclampsia and low birth weight of babies and stillbirth.
-Unfortunately, a high percentage of pregnant women do not visit dentist.
-Therefore, raising awareness of the importance of optimal oral health during pregnancy and the impact of oral diseases on pregnant women and baby’s general health is one of our goals.
+The Dentistry Department at PHCC offers essential and safe oral and dental healthcare during pregnancy.
+Enhancing oral health during this period is not only crucial for expectant mothers but also for the well-being of their babies.
+Scientific research has revealed connections between gum problems during pregnancy, like preeclampsia and low birth weight, as well as stillbirth.
+Unfortunately, a significant percentage of pregnant women do not visit the dentist.
+Therefore, one of our objectives is to raise awareness about the importance of maintaining optimal oral health during pregnancy and the impact of oral issues on the overall health of both pregnant women and their babies.

-During pregnancy, women are at higher risk of tooth decay and Gum inflammation for several reasons such as hormonal changes, increased acidity in the oral cavity, sugary dietary cravings, and limited attention to oral health.
-At the same time, evidence suggests that most infants and young children acquire caries-causing bacteria from their mothers.
-Reducing the transmission of such bacteria from mothers to infants, thereby delaying or preventing the onset of tooth decay.
+During pregnancy, women are at higher risk of tooth decay and Gum inflammation for several reasons such as hormonal changes, increased oral acidity, sugary dietary cravings, and limited attention to oral health.
+Additionally, evidence suggests that most infants and young children acquire cavity-causing bacteria from their mothers.
+Reducing the transmission of such bacteria from mothers to infants can help delay or prevent the onset of tooth decay.

 Screening and Prevention:

 Dental And Oral Treatment:

 Children represent the future, so we prioritize their oral health.
 We start conducting oral health risk assessments from their first dental checkup at age one.
 Our maternal and childhood programs extend this care until age 12, ensuring continuous oral screening and assessment as part of the Beautiful Smile Service.